June-Skeeter/Module6_GEOS270/docs/Application_Part5.md

 **2**{: .label .label-red } Which properties in the city are at risk?

-**3**{: .label .label-red } How many people within Port Alberni and the surrounding area are potentially living in areas at risk?
+**3**{: .label .label-red } How many people in Port Alberni are potentially living in areas at risk?

 **4**{: .label .label-red } Are the Tsunami Shelters sufficient?

 You should briefly summarize the analysis steps you used to conduct the Tsunami Risk Assessment and explain your findings referring to your charts, map, statistics where necessary.